muschellij2/process_head_ct/index.md

 2. Extract relevant header information for each DICOM, using software such as `dcmdump` from `dcmtk` and store, excluding PHI.
-3. Convert DICOM to NIfTI using `dcm2niix`, which can create brain imaging data structure (BIDS) formatted data.
+3. Convert DICOM to NIfTI using `dcm2niix`, which can create brain imaging data structure (BIDS) formatted data (Gorgolewski et al., n.d.).
 Use the tilt-corrected and data with uniform voxel size.

 After, depending on the purpose of the analysis, you may do registration then brain extraction, brain extraction then registration, or not do